Videos on this page are hosted on YouTube.

 Since 1967, the Freedom of Information Act (FOIA) has provided the public the right to request access to records from any federal agency.
 It is often described as the law that keeps citizens in the know about their government.
 Federal agencies are required to disclose any information requested under the FOIA unless it falls under one of nine exemptions which protect interests such as personal privacy, national security, and law enforcement.

-The FOIA is a law that gives you the right to access information from the federal government.
-It is often described as the law that keeps citizens in the know about their government.
-Under the FOIA, agencies must disclose any information that is requested – unless that information is protected from public disclosure.
-The FOIA also requires that agencies automatically disclose certain information, including frequently requested records.
+The FOIA also requires agencies to proactively post online certain categories of information, including frequently requested records.
 As Congress, the President, and the Supreme Court have all recognized, the FOIA is a vital part of our democracy.

 What is the Presumption of Openness and Who Issues Guidance to Agencies on the FOIA?

 The FOIA provides that when processing requests, agencies should withhold information only if they reasonably foresee that disclosure would harm an interest protected by an exemption, or if disclosure is prohibited by law.
 Agencies should also consider whether partial disclosure of information is possible whenever they determine that full disclosure is not possible and they should take reasonable steps to segregate and release nonexempt information.
 The Office of Information Policy at the Department of Justice is responsible for issuing government-wide guidance on the FOIA as part of its responsibilities to encourage all agencies to fully comply with both the letter and the spirit of the FOIA.